eschmid9/Final-Project-NLP/README.md

 ### Why This Agent?
 This persona matches the dataset and improves response quality because it:
-- Encourages retrieval from multiple sources (not just one document)
+- Encourages retrieval from multiple sources
 - Supports synthesis and interpretation rather than summarization
 - Produces answers that feel thoughtful, grounded, and explainable